openjs-foundation/cross-project-council/conduct/COC_TEAM_CHARTER.md

 ### Term

-Members of the CoC Team, as well as the CoC Chair serve a 1-year term and will be re-confirmed on a yearly basis.
+Members of the CoC Team, including the CoC Chair, serve a 1-year term and will be re-confirmed on a yearly basis.

 ## CoC Team Responsibilities and Operations